Constance Lemuria Resort is set on Praslin's unspoilt north-west coast.

 Food quality: There are three restaurants within the Lemuria Resort grounds: The Legend, The Seahorse and The Beach Bar & Grill.

-For a more formal affair, The Seahorse (lunch 12.00–6.00pm; dinner 7.00–10.00pm), overlooking the picturesque eleventh green of the golf course, offers silver-service, French fine dining.
+For a more formal option, The Seahorse (dinner only 7.00–10.00pm), overlooking the picturesque eleventh green of the golf course, offers silver-service fine dining.
 For both The Seahorse and The Legend, advance booking for dinner is recommended.

-The Beach Bar & Grill (lunch 12.00–6.00pm; dinner 7.00–10.00pm) boasts a superb view of Anse Petite Kerlan from its raised, open-air promontory location.
+The Beach Bar & Grill (lunch 12.00–6.00pm; dinner 7.00–10.00pm) is the smallest of the restaurants and boasts a superb view of Anse Petite Kerlan from its raised, open-air promontory location.
 The casual atmosphere, ocean breeze and an eclectic, à la carte seafood and international menu make leisurely lunches and dinner under the stars a memorable experience.

 The main Legend Bar (8.00am–small hours) is located in the central building.
 Inside, its wood panelling, chocolate-brown spinning fans, low seating, warm glow and nightly funky jazz music give it a laid-back vibe, while its open-sides with views into the tree canopy and below to the natural lily pond and glacis are as enjoyable as its fresh cocktails.